rytswd/get-istio-multicluster/docs/argo-cd-based/README.md

 <!-- The steps are detailed at [Certificate Preparation steps](https://github.com/rytswd/get-istio-multicluster/tree/main/docs/cert-prep/README.md). -->

 You need to complete this step before installing Istio to the cluster.

-Essentially, you need to run the following:
+The first step is to generate the certificates.

 ```bash
 {